michaelantoun/FluentSync/README.md

 	.SetBeforeDeletingItemsFromDestinationAction((list) => Console.WriteLine($"Deleting from destination {list.Count} persons"))
 	.SyncAsync(cancellationToken);
 ```
 **Important note:** the BatchSyncAgent loads all the keys in memory in one call at the beginning, which consumes less memory than loading all entities, then compares the keys only.
-After that it loads the batch entities and compares them, and finally syncs the entities.
+After that it loads the batch entities by the keys and compares them, and finally syncs the entities.

 #### More Examples
 For more examples you can look at the unit tests project **FluentSync.Tests**.